 Trade dress is the overall appearance or total feel of a particular product or service.
 It consists of all the various elements that are used to promote a product or service.
 Ultimately, the attributes and elements that make up the trade dress need to identify the source of the product or service to consumers.

-For a product, trade dress may be the packaging, the attendant displays, and even the configuration of the product itself.
-For a service, it may be the decor or environment in which a service is provided—for example, the distinctive decor of the Hard Rock Cafe restaurant chain.
+For a product, trade dress might be the packaging, the attendant displays, and even the configuration of the product itself.
+For a service, it might be the decor or environment in which a service is provided—for example, the distinctive decor of the Hard Rock Cafe restaurant chain.

 As with other types of trademarks, trade dress can be registered with the U.S. Patent and Trademark Office (USPTO) and receive protection from the federal courts.

 To receive protection, both of the following must be true:

 For trade dress to be considered inherently distinctive, one court has required that it "must be unusual and memorable, conceptually separable from the product, and likely to serve primarily as a designator of origin of the product."
 (Duraco Products Inc. v.
 Joy Plastic Enterprises Ltd., 40 F.3d 1431 (3d Cir.
 1994).)

 The U.S. Supreme Court found that a Mexican restaurant chain's decor could be considered inherently distinctive because, in addition to murals and bright colored pottery, the chain also uses a specific indoor and outdoor decor based upon neon colored border stripes (primarily pink), distinctive outdoor umbrellas, and a novel buffet style of service.
 (Two Pesos, Inc. v.
 Taco Cabana, Inc., 505 U.S. 763 (1992).)